pitrho/docker-postgres/README.md

 	psql -h $PGIP -U foo -d postgres

 You'll get prompted for a password, enter 'bar'.
+(Clearly, you will need to have a PostgreSQL client installed to have the `psql` command.)

 A few comments: